ychama/ychama/README.md

 C++17, OpenGL, De Casteljau Algorithm, Bézier & B-Spline

 **Description:**
-A real-time application featuring advanced curve manipulation.
-Implements De Casteljau’s algorithm for Bézier curves and integrates B-Spline curve computations.
-Includes visualization for surfaces of revolution and tensor product surfaces, with an interactive UI for adjusting control points.
+A real-time curve sculpting playground that pays homage to the math wizards of computer graphics.
+We took De Casteljau’s algorithm and B-Spline computations, threw them into a blender with OpenGL, and out popped mesmerizing curves.
+Perfect for those nights you can’t decide whether to code or become an artist.

 **Repository:**
 - [Curve Editor](https://github.com/ychama/Computer_Graphics_Projects/tree/master/Curve_Editor)